School Group Tours

 School groups participate in inquiry-based dialogues about thematic groups of artworks with museum educators.
 Writing is included for some topics.

 Admission is free for the required chaperone (1) for every 10 students.
 All materials are included.
 Program fees include day-long admission to both Carnegie Museum of Art and Carnegie Museum of Natural History.

 Schools may qualify for funding to cover both admissions and transportation costs.
 Apply for a school group scholarship when reserving your group visit.

-1. Contact the museum at least four weeks prior to your intended visit date.
+1. Request your visit at least four weeks prior to your intended visit date.
 Be ready with the following information:

 - Select date preferences and alternatives

 2. You will receive confirmation and payment information by email.
 Final attendance numbers and payment are due one week in advance of your scheduled visit.
 A $15 late fee will apply to all payments received after this deadline.

 3. A museum educator will contact you to finalize program content.
 Your prompt response is necessary.

 Questions?
 Call the Group Visits Coordinator at 412.622.3289, or email email@example.com.